fourthespada/ChainChronicle-AutoHotkey/README.md

 Chain Chronicle!
 ========================

-Autohotkey script to run the ring loop on chain chronicle.
+Autohotkey script to run the ring loop on chain chronicle (esp. while you're away from your computer!).

+It will do 50x AC exchange, 50x challenge recruit, then attempt to sell everything in your sell screen until it hits the locked cards.
+Script will repeat forever until paused or stopped.

 Uses findclick in the ring shop & challenge recruit to avoid clicking dangerous things.

 Uses a rescue function to break out of circumstances such as daily login bonus and prysma popups..etc.

 Pushbullet notifications so you can get progress notifications while at work/school!

 Safeguard to stop if you fall under 10k rings (gumi changes rate while you're away).